Ueshiba Morihei (1883 – 1969)

-The Japanese characters that comprise the word Aikido mean, respectively, aiki (harmony), and do (path), hence, The way of Harmony is a commonly accepted translation.
+The Japanese characters that comprise the word Aikido mean, respectively, aiki (harmony), and do (path), hence, The Way of Harmony is a commonly accepted translation.
 Due to its historical background on the deadly battlefields of feudal Japan, Aikido is beyond doubt a highly effective form of self-defence.
-That being said, it is important to understand that the goals of Aikido lie beyond mere fighting techniques.
+That being said, it is important to understand that the goals of Aikido lie far beyond mere fighting techniques.
 As any other form of physical discipline, Aikido does indeed nurture physical and psycho-emotional health, developing a sharp sense of concentration and awareness, yet, as one finds in other classical forms of Eastern traditions, the art seeks, on a ultimate level, to endow its practitioners with a broad contemplative perspective of life, pointing to realization of one deepest identity, a concept akin to that of Yoga and Taoism.

-It is important to notice, nevertheless, that other classical Japanese arts such as calligraphy, flower arrangement schools, as well as archery and Buddhist meditation halls are also called dojo.
-Hence, a dojo is a hall for immersive learning and self-growth.
+It is important to notice, nevertheless, that other classical Japanese arts such as calligraphy, flower arrangement schools, as well as archery and Buddhist meditation halls are also called “Dojo”.
+Hence, a Dojo is a hall for immersive learning and self-growth.
 The term literally translates to “place of the Way”.
-At a dojo, one finds a more serene and reverent atmosphere, rather different from the sports-like environment of gyms.
+At a Dojo, one finds a serene and reverent atmosphere, rather different from the sports-like environment of gyms.

 The practice of Aikido can be adapted to one’s individual needs, taking a more intense or gentler approach, be it for health, culture, self-defence, philosophy and the like.
-It is not unusual to find people from all different walks of life at an Aikido dojo, from scholars to law enforcement agents and military personnel, from artists to holistic health practitioners, students, business people, entrepreneurs and so forth.
+It is not unusual to find people from all different walks of life at an Aikido Dojo, from scholars to law enforcement agents and military personnel, from artists to holistic health practitioners, students, business people, entrepreneurs, spiritual seekers and so forth.
 Due to its non-competitive nature, Aikido is suitable for everyone, regardless of age or gender.

-Morihei Ueshiba (植芝 盛平 14 December 1883 – 26 April 1969), referred to by Aikido practitioners as Ō-sensei, or “Great Teacher”, developed Aikido primarily during the late 1920s through the 1930s as a synthesis of the older martial arts that he had studied.
-The core martial art from which Aikido derives is Daitoryu Aiki-jujutsu, along with many other ancient samurai arts such as Tenjin Shintoryu, Kashima Shinden Jikishinkageryu and Gotoha Yagyu Shinganryu.
+Morihei Ueshiba (植芝 盛平 14 December 1883 – 26 April 1969), referred to by Aikido practitioners as Ō-sensei, or “Great Teacher”, developed Aikido primarily during the late 1920’s through the 1930’s as a synthesis of the older martial arts he had studied.
+The core martial art from which Aikido derives from is Daitoryu Aiki-jujutsu, along with a variety of other ancient samurai arts such as Tenjin Shintoryu, Kashima Shinden Jikishinkageryu and Gotoha Yagyu Shinganryu.